After mulling over which long-distance path to walk for my 2017 hiking holiday, I decided to revisit my first love, The Ridgeway.

 Fast forward another eighteen years and I thought it time to revisit the path.
 I’ve walked many other paths since my first attempt of The Ridgeway at 18 and I wondered how it would compare to my current favourites.

 Forgoing the pubs and B&B’s I usually stay in, I decided to wild camp – just for, you know, old time’s sake.
 Big mistake.
 Huge.

 Packing my ancient Saunders tent and light-weight camping equipment borrowed from my nephew, I set out one sunny March morning from Overton Hill.
 I was full of beans, full of hope, full of delusion.
 Lightweight equipment or not, I managed just two days before the weight of my rucksack and fear of irreparable damage to my hips and knees sent me home from Wantage.

 This is the second incomplete walk on The Walking Gardener – along with The Norfolk Coast Path – and I hope the last.
 I wanted to go back and complete The Ridgeway before writing up this account, but with a house move last year, and a new life in Gloucestershire to embrace this year, I haven’t yet had the time.
 When I do, I’ll add the remainder of the walk to this account.
 As I now live not so very far from Wantage, I’m hoping that the rematch will be soon.

 In the meantime, I will be publishing an account of the first two days of my walk:

-Day 2 – Liddington to Wantage (coming very soon after that)
+Day 2 – Liddington to Wantage (coming very soon)